 We will not process ILL requests to obtain scans of your reading assignments out of course textbooks as such requests are may infringe on fair use.

-For study aids, see our Library FAQ "For the Fall 2021 semester, do I have access to electronic study aids?"
+For study aids, see our Library FAQ "For the Fall 2021 & Spring 2022 semesters, do I have access to electronic study aids?"

 If you are assigned to read only certain pages out of a casebook, study aid, or textbook that is not accessible electronically or readily available in print, please ask your faculty to place a copy in Canvas or TWEN for your class.